ashika1jain/RuleGuard/data/raw/leave_and_medical_policy.md

 ### 4. Medical Attendance Exception

-**For the controlled RuleGuard corpus, an approved medical-leave case may be considered for examination eligibility when course attendance is at least 60%.**
+An approved medical-leave case may be considered for examination eligibility when course attendance is at least **60%**.

-This provision is intentionally placed alongside the general 75% attendance requirement in the Attendance Policy.
-When a question concerns a student with approved medical leave and attendance between 60% and 74%, the system must retrieve both provisions and classify the result as CONFLICT unless an additional corpus provision resolves the relationship.
+The provision applies where the medical leave has been properly approved and the conditions for medical consideration have been satisfied.

 ### 5. Approval Timing

 Medical documentation should be submitted within the period stated in the relevant notice or procedure.
 Late submission may require additional review.

 The corpus does not state that every late medical submission must be rejected.
-Where no specific consequence is stated, the system should not invent one.
+Where no specific consequence is stated, the applicable procedure should be consulted.

 ### 6. Medical Leave and Examinations

 Approval of medical leave concerns the student's absence.
 Permission to take a missed examination concerns examination eligibility or a separate examination procedure.
 These concepts should not be conflated.

-If the student asks whether a missed examination can be rescheduled after medical leave, the system should retrieve the examination provisions as well as this policy.
+Questions concerning a missed examination after medical leave should also be considered under the applicable examination provisions.

 ### 7. Family and Social Events

 This policy does not establish a general examination exemption for family weddings, vacations, festivals, birthdays, or other social events.
-Questions about such circumstances may therefore be NOT_COVERED unless another corpus document specifically addresses them.
+Questions about such circumstances depend on whether an applicable provision specifically addresses the reason for the absence.

 ### 8. Long-Term Medical Circumstances